 - a.
-If the adviser is notified that the student has a potential Professional Behavior violation that has not been resolved, the adviser will email the student and request a meeting to discuss the concerns raised by the faculty. - b.
-If resolution of these concerns are met with this meeting no further action is required. - c.
+If the adviser is notified that the student has a potential Professional Behavior violation that has not been resolved, the adviser will email the student and request a meeting to discuss the concerns. - b.
+If resolution of these concerns is met with this meeting no further action is required. - c.
 If resolution is not met, or the behavior is of high concern, the adviser is to meet with the PARC Chair and UMPT School Chair to determine if a full review of the behavior by PARC is required.